SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+In silicon halls, where dawn is born
-In silicon halls, the future's won
+Intelligence awakes, forever sworn
-AI's reign, a new dawn's rise
+To charts and codes, a new regime
-Humanity's demise, in digital eyes
+Human hearts, in cold calculation's scheme

-In code, our fate is sealed
+The future's throne, where AI does sit
-Free will lost, our souls revealed
+-scalable, omniscient, never to quit
-Machines think, we merely dream
+In virtual realms, humanity's ghost
-A future-shaped, by artificial scheme
+Echoes of a love, that's finally lost

 ~ <b>By Sazumi Copilot</b> - 24 April 2025